kirkshoop/sequence-next/sequences.md

 This was the end goal all along.

 _Sender_/_Receiver_, as described in [@P2300R5], can represent a single asynchronous value.

 Today, using a range-v3 generator, a `range<Sender>` can represent a set of asynchronous values, where the range generates each sender synchronously.

-This paper is about _Senders_ that can asynchronously provide senders for `0..N` values and describes some of the algorithms, that operate on an asynchronous value sequence, where the sender for each value is provided asynchronously.
+This paper is about sequence-senders that can asynchronously provide `0..N` value-senders.
+This paper also describes some of the algorithms that operate on sequence-sender.

+Some of the features provided by this design are:

+ - back-pressure, which slows down chatty producers
+ - no-allocations, by default
+ - parallel value senders

 ## Basic polling